alzarai/badminton_lads/README.md

-This is the final change for both machines.
+Editing the readme on github